Shuquanh9009/github-tutorial/README.md

 ## Rolling Back Changes
 `git checkout -- filename`: Undo the changes in the file
 `git reset HEAD filename`: Unstage the file you had just added from staging area
-`git reset --soft HEAD~1`: Undo the commit you had just commited
+`git reset --soft HEAD~1`: Undo the commit you had just committed
-`git revert SHA` : Undo a push
+`git reset --hard HEAD~1`: Undo the commit you had just committed, and discard those changes in the file `git revert SHA` : Undo a push